 MCAS Yuma also is the only joint-use air station in the Marine Corps, sharing facilities with Yuma International Airport.
 MCAS maintains the airport's runways and taxiways, and provides air traffic control, security and emergency services for both "sides" of the airport.
 The main runway at MCAS Yuma is 13,300 feet long and contains enough concrete to pave 37 miles of two-lane highway.

-The annual Yuma Air Show at the air station is one of the community's most popular events.
+The biennial Yuma Air Show at the air station is one of the community's most popular events.
 See www.yumaairshow.com for updated info on show date, features.

 Yuma County's largest single civilian employer, Yuma Proving Ground traces its history to World War II.